pestras/validall/README.md

 // expected name of type string
 ```

-Other properties can be accessed are _err.method, err.expected, err.got, err.path_.
+Other properties can be accessed are _err.operator, err.expected, err.got, err.path_.

 We can add our custom messages as we will see later.

 ### validate: (src: any, schema: ISchema, throwMode?: boolean): Error | never

-Validall also provide a fast validate method for easy use validations **validate**.
+Validall also provide a fast validate operator for easy use validations **validate**.

 ```js
 import { validate } from 'validall';